Apostille USA

 Fees for Certification Process

-When initiating the certification process for a California birth certificate Apostille, it is crucial to be mindful of the corresponding fees and necessary documentation.
-The fees involved include a $15 charge for verifying a Health Officer's signature on the birth certificate.
-Additionally, the California Secretary of State imposes a $20 fee per signature for the Apostille process, along with a $6 special handling fee per public official's signature.
+When initiating the certification process for a California birth certificate Apostille, it is crucial to be mindful that the fees and requirements are set by the secretary of state’s office.
+The fees involved include a $15 charge for verifying a Health Officer’s signature on the birth certificate.
+Additionally, the California Secretary of State imposes a $20 fee per signature for the Apostille process, along with a $6 special handling fee per public official’s signature.
 It is vital that documents intended for the Apostille have a certification date within the last five years.
 When submitting payments for the Apostille process, make sure that checks or money orders are made payable to the Secretary of State.
 Understanding these fees and requirements will facilitate a smooth certification process for your California birth certificate Apostille.

 Submission Methods Available